P3Ambiental/docs/guides_and_standards/design.md

 # Other

-* If you need anything to do with the design ping @jules in the #design channel and start a discussion there.
+* If you need anything else to do with the design ping @jules in the #design channel and start a discussion there.